slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 Connectios: *D+ to D+*, *D- to D-*, *GND to GND*.
 The 5V *on the camera side* and *common GND* go to the 5V power source.
 Capacitors optional.

 **Note:**
-- This simple wiring works at USB 2.0 speeds, for actual USB 3.1 wiring refer to [this article](https://www.pshinecable.com/article/usb-c-cable-wiring-diagram.html).
+- This simple wiring works at USB 2.0 speeds ("HIGH").
+For actual USB 3.1 wiring refer to [this article](https://www.pshinecable.com/article/usb-c-cable-wiring-diagram.html).
+- Another way to improvise the *power T-Tap* would be to open a quality USB-C cable in the middle, cut the 5V (red?) wire and tap into the ground wire.
+This should preserve the "SUPER" speed ability.
 - The camera can easily overheat if mounted in a tight space.

 ## Luxonis Software Installation